 - Nutrition: Regulate your body’s oil production and reduce inflammation by taking omega-3 supplements and probiotics.

-- Reduce stress: Stress can contribute or trigger dandruff, so make sure you reduce it.
+- Reduce stress: Stress can contribute to or trigger dandruff, so make sure you reduce it.

 SUBSCRIBE TO OUR NEWSLETTER

 Subscribe to our mailing list and get interesting stuff and updates to your email inbox.